TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/Non-gifbuilderobj/Index.rst

          removes the ugly box around a link.

          If this property is set, the link is NOT blurred with "onFocus".

+         **Note** : This option and the JavaScript for blurring have been removed in TYPO3 6.0.

    Default
          For IMGMENU menu objects provided automatically